Azure/azure-powershell/src/Orbital/docs/New-AzOrbitalContactProfile.md

 ```

 ### -Link
-Links of the Contact Profile
+Links of the Contact Profile.
+Describes RF links, modem processing, and IP endpoints.
 To construct, see NOTES section for LINK properties and create a hash table.

 ```yaml